 Of course this begs the question of how widely data ought to be dispersed and whether we can prescribe such limits.
 This is a delicate matter and a careful discussion is beyond the scope of this introduction.
 It is sufficient to make two points here.
 First, we are not saying how widely data ought to be dispersed, it is simply a way of finding a graphical method that allows us to display data in such a way that unusual points are easily identified.
-These may be quite genuine observations, in which case we simply have to acknowledge that their value is correct.
+These may be quite genuine observations and we simply have to acknowledge their value as correct.
 However, experience shows that in many cases extreme values often arise through some mistake in the process of observation and recording and need to be identified and, if possible, corrected.
-Second, it turns out that it is sensible to 'expect' data to lie within a few 'boxwidths' of the top and bottom of the 'box' part of the box and whisker plot.
+Second, it turns out that it is sensible to 'expect' data to lie within a few 'boxwidths' of the top and bottom (or sides in figure 2) of the 'box' part of the box and whisker plot.
 This is the way in which the ideas of the paragraph can be implemented.
-As mentioned above, the details of this matter are beyond our present scope and you need not be concerned with them.
+As mentioned above, the details of this matter and you need not be concerned with them.